 It's a bold yet strategic move for the Gulf airline, which across its 35-year history has only ever offered first class, business class and economy.

-Emirates will join a growing number of airline with a 'better than economy, below business class' experience, and is playing its cards close to its chest on specifics of its own premium economy – although Emirates CEO Sir Tim Clark has spilled some details to Australian Business Traveller.
+Emirates will join a growing number of airline with a 'better than economy, below business class' experience, and is playing its cards close to its chest on specifics of its own premium economy – although Emirates CEO Sir Tim Clark has spilled some details to Executive Traveller.

 This article will track the latest news on Emirates' premium economy seats, cabin and service, and will be updated as new information comes to hand.